JoseBlancoSiles/dockerized-full-stack-react-node-app/README.md

 2. **Server**: The back-end part of the application built with Node.js and Express.
 3. **Database**: PostgreSQL is used as the database to store application data.

+# Basic funcionality

+The user uploads a csv file and it gets inserted in a Postgres table

 ## How to Run the App

 Follow these steps to run the application: